The best Ragu recipe Ever: Evan Funke's Bone Marrow Bolognese.

 *Passata is an uncooked tomato puree that has been strained of skins and seeds.
 You can purchase from a grocery store as “strained tomatoes”

 Set up a meat grinder attachment for a Kitchen Aid Mixer, if you don’t have one you can ask your local butcher to grind your meats for you.
 Begin ragu by grinding chuck into a bowl, set aside.
 Grind remaining meats: pancetta and prosciutto into another bowl, set aside.
 Grind all the vegetables in the meat grinder into a bowl.
 Alternatively, if you don’t have a grinder, pass them through a food processor, pulsing until fine.
 Heat a la Heat a large, heavy-bottom saucepot (about 5-quart Dutch oven) over medium-high heat.
+Roast the bone marrow for 30 minutes on a sheet pan at 400 degrees f. then remove all the marrow and residual oils to a container.
 Melt pork fat, adding prosciutto and pancetta, cooking until rendered, about 4 minutes.
 Add ground veggies and stir.
 Cook the vegetables, stirring frequently until a sweet aroma forms, around 15 minutes.
-Add the ground beef, season generously with sea salt and black pepper.
+Add the ground beef and bone marrow, season generously with sea salt and black pepper.
 Mix the meat with the vegetables with a wooden spoon.
 Cook for 4-6 minutes stirring occasionally, once you see the juices start to run, add red wine and stir to incorporate.
 Once you see a whisper of steam, add the tomato passata and stir to incorporate.
 Reduce heat to low and gently.
 Add the stock and reduce heat to low.
 Gently simmer sauce, a gentle bubble every minute.
 Taste.
 At this point it should taste slightly under seasoned.
 As it reduces the flavors will intensify.
 Cook for 3-5 hours stirring occasionally every 15 minutes or so, until the beef and pork are tender and flavors are concentrated.
 Taste sauce again, re-season and remove from heat.
 Sauce will keep in fridge for up to 7 days and in a freezer for up to 6 months in an airtight container.